Expensive Ducks in Geneva

 We continued our walk along the lake in a romantic fashion, making eyes at each other, and kissing.
 We were in full vacation mode.
 Although I grab Jan’s butt every day, so our relationship is like one big, perpetual honeymoon.
 I grab his butt, he grabs my boob; it’s in public, and people stare.
 Ah yes, young love.

 We sat down at a cafe terrace for a coffee and a coke.
 I needed some energy if I was going to continue to count the number of Range Rovers I spotted.
-My coke was 5 Euros; I laugh/cried as I gave the waitress my card and she looked at me with concern; I’m sure it’s not the first time that has happened to her.
+My coke was 5 Euros, so I laugh/cried as I gave the waitress my card and she looked at me with concern; I’m sure it’s not the first time that has happened to her.
 I made sure to go back and drink every bit of that coke, and eat the ice.

 Peasants Not Welcome